icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 2. Publisher registers as a publisher for the events it will publish with by calling `icrc72_register_publication` and receives back a publicationId from the Orchestrator canister
 3. Publisher will receive broadcaster assignments via a notification that has a data structure as follows:

-  - `publicationId`: Nat - Namespace for the notification
+  - `publicationId`: Nat - ID for the notification
   - `broadcasterAdd`: Array[Blob] - optional - principals being added
   - `broadcasterRemove`: Array[Blob] - optional - principals being removed

  4. The publisher will now be ready to broadcast.